Part 1: Exploring & Planning

 1st draft layout

-This is the earliest version I could find in Google Slides (the one downside with no versionings).
-It's probably version 3 or 4 by now (the drawings actually came later around May).
-In the brainstorming phase there were many more of these placeholder black squares where the illustrations should go.
+This is the earliest version I could find in Google Slides (the one downside with no versionings at the time).
+It's probably version 3 or 4 at this point - the drawings actually came later around May.
+In the brainstorming phase there were many more of these black placeholder squares where the illustrations would appear.

 2021 | April

 Then something happened.
-I had seriously thought this story will just live in my laptop for kicks, until I came across someone I know who self-published his novel on Amazon that he did “for fun”... all by himself!!
+I had seriously thought this story will just live in my laptop for kicks, until I came across a friend of a friend with no design background who self-published a novel on Amazon that he did “just for fun”... all by himself!!
 I thought to myself: if he could easily do that, then maybe I can too! =O

-But if I am to put it out there, I gotta up my game and at least include some decent drawings... even if it is “just for fun”.
+However, if I am to put my story out there, I gotta up my game and at least include some decent drawings... even if it is “just for fun”, says the perfectionist in me.